Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 *** [LOOP_II] *** Tile 19_4 minII = 29 achieves II = 29
 ```

 The implementation of `farrow_kernel1.cpp` spans across tiles 19_0 and 19_4 to perform four filter computations.
 According to the kernel `farrow_kernel1.cpp`, it contains two `for loops`, each with an II of 29.
-Consequently it necessitates 58 cycles for each loop iteration, but the goal is to achieve an II of 32 to achieve 1 GSPS.
+Consequently, it necessitates 58 cycles for each loop iteration but the goal is to achieve an II of 32 to achieve 1 GSPS.

 Close the Vitis Analyzer.